Maghnie/docs/engineers/artificial-intelligence.md

    11. `/gas concentration/VOC`

-       Measurand for the concentration of Volatile Organic compounds.
+       Measurand for the concentration of Volatile Organic Compounds.

    12. `/global radiation`